 Equity exposure refers to a security or instrument that represents a direct or an indirect ownership interest in, and is a residual claim on, the assets and income of a company.
 Our equity exposures consist primarily of non-publicly traded investments in entities or funds that support community development initiatives, restricted equity investments in Federal Reserve Bank ("FRB") and Federal Home Loan Bank ("FHLB") stock, and other miscellaneous investments.
 In addition, under the Basel III Capital Rule, our investment in fixed income funds related to our separate account Bank-Owned Life Insurance ("BOLI") is treated as equity exposure.
-We invest in equity holdings primarily for business and strategic reasons and manage our exposure within our risk management framework.
+We invest in equity holdings primarily for business and strategic reasons and manage our exposure within our Framework.

-For a discussion of the policies that determine the valuation and accounting for our equity holdings, see "Note 1-Summary of Significant Accounting Policies-Principles of Consolidation" and "Note 1-Summary of Significant Accounting Policies-Restricted Equity Investments" in our 2021 Form 10-K.
+For a discussion of the policies that determine the valuation and accounting for our equity holdings, see "Part II-Item 8.
+Financial Statements and Supplementary Data-Note 1-Summary of Significant Accounting Policies-Principles of Consolidation" and "Part II-Item 8.
+Financial Statements and Supplementary Data-Note 1-Summary of Significant Accounting Policies-Restricted Equity Investments" in our 2022 Form 10-K.